deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

+---
+layout: post
+title:  "How to un-rickroll yourself"
+author: "Bobby"
+excerpt: >
+  A story of how an entire morning can be lost if you forget to lock your laptop.
+---

 # How to un-rickroll yourself

 This post is a warning to the dangers of forgetting to lock your laptop in an environment where: